digital-net-org/digital-lib.js/README.md

 </div>

 ## Packages
 - **digital-net/core**

     Is a collection of low-level utilities and helpers for Javascript/Typescript and a **Digital.Net** SDK.
+- **digital-net/react-dev-tools**

+    Is a collection of React Dev Tools for debugging and development.

+- **digital-net/react-elements**

+    Is a collection of hooks and utilities to handle React elements/nodes.

+- **digital-net/react-storage**

+    Is a collection of hooks and utilities to handle access to local storages (Indexed DB, LocalStorage...).

+- **digital-net/react-ui**

+    Is a collection of React UI components and utilities.

 ### Installation
 #### Submodules